 I want a Robot!

-For those who do not want to be bothered with managing their own FIDough, the three popular “robo” advisors that I have personally recommended to family and friends are Personal Capital, Betterment, and the Schwab Intelligent Portfolios.
-(If you sign up here, you will help support FIDough Hub and its charities.
-And, there are others, and each has strengths and weaknesses.
-As with everything else, do your own homework before investing.)
+For those who do not want to be bothered with managing their own FIDough, a so-called robo advisor may be the best solution.
+Three popular “robo” advisors are Personal Capital, Betterment, and the Schwab Intelligent Portfolios.
+Vanguard, Future Advisor, Wealthfront also offer services in this area.
+As with everything else, do your own homework before investing.

-Personal Capital (some free services) – I use Personal Capital to track my expenses and manage my portfolio.
+Personal Capital (some free services) – Personal Capital provides free software to track investments and expenses.
 Personal Capital’s free portfolio tools are among the best.
-I also like what they do on the investment side, which includes access to an investment advisor who serves as a fiduciary.
+Unlike most “robo advisors,” Personal Capital provides access to an investment advisor who serves as a fiduciary.
 The expenses are higher than some of the other robo advisors, but they do things a little differently so it may be worth it depending on the type of help you want.

 Betterment – For folks looking to have someone else manage their portfolio at a low cost, Betterment may be what you are looking for.
-It has some of the lowest fees, and offers a wide variety of asset classes, which I like.
+It has some of the lowest fees, and offers a wide variety of asset classes.

-Schwab Intelligent Portfolios – I have long been a fan of Schwab brokerage services and their many low cost ETF offerings, and I like their new intelligent portfolios because of their super low cost (basically free), and the wide variety of asset classes they use.
+Schwab Intelligent Portfolios – Schwab has some of the cheapest ETF offerings, and their intelligent portfolios are super low cost (basically free).
+Schwab also uses a wide variety of asset classes.
 Their models portfolios, however, seem to use a higher cash percentage than others.
 Nevertheless, definitely worth checking out.

 Portfolio Backtesting/Screening Tools